If you are forced to withdraw funds from your IRA or 401k early, it’s helpful to know the rules and regulations around early withdrawals.

 What if you only need the money short term?

-So although there are other qualifying exceptions to withdraw IRA assets penalty-free, those are the major ones.
+Although there are other qualifying exceptions to withdraw IRA or 401k assets penalty-free, those listed above are the major ones.
 But suppose you’re not interested in paying any taxes at all.
-You can still use your 401k to borrow money from yourself while paying interest to yourself, without it being a taxable event or showing up on your credit report.
-Here’s how:
+You can still use your 401k to “borrow money” via a loan — the interest goes to you, the loan isn’t taxable, and it wouldn’t show up on your credit report.
+Here’s how it works:

-You are allowed by the IRS to borrow against your 401k, provided your employer permits it.
-Your employer will administer and set the terms of the loan.
-The maximum loan amount permitted by the IRS is $50,000 or half of the 401k, whichever is less.
+The IRS allows you to borrow against your 401k, provided your employer permits it.
+It’s important to note that not all employer plans allow loans, and they are not required to do so.
+If your plan does allow loans, your employer will set the terms.
+The maximum loan amount permitted by the IRS is $50,000 or half of your 401k’s vested account balance, whichever is less.
 During the loan, you pay principle and interest to yourself at a couple points above the prime rate, which comes out of your paycheck on an after-tax basis.
-Generally, the maximum term is 5 years, but if you use the loan as a down-payment on a principal residence, it can be as long as 15 years.
+Generally, the maximum term is five years, but if you use the loan as a down-payment on a principal residence, it can be as long as 15 years.
+Sometimes, employers will require a minimum loan amount of $1,000.

-Now the downsides: If you leave your leave your employer (or are fired), your loan is generally due right away, usually within 60-90 days.
+Now the downsides: If you leave your leave your employer (or are fired), your loan is generally due right away, usually within 60 to 90 days.
 If you can’t pay it back, you will be assessed a penalty by the IRS.
+You are also not able to borrow from an old 401k plan — you can only borrow from a 401k if you are still working for the employer where that 401k resides.
+You are also not able to borrow from an IRA if you transferred your 401k funds to an IRA.
 Also, taking a 401k loan depletes your retirement principal and will cost you any compounding that your borrowed funds would have received.

 IRA Rollover Bridge loan:

 There is one final way to “borrow” from your 401k or IRA on a short-term basis, and that is to roll it over into a different IRA.
-You are allowed to do this once in a 12 month period.
+You are allowed to do this once in a 12-month period.
 When you roll an account over, the money is not due into the new retirement account for 60 days.
 During that period, you can do whatever you want with the cash.
-However, if it’s not safely deposited in an IRA when time is up, the IRS will consider it an early distribution and you will be subject to penalties on the full amount.
-This is a risky game and is not recommended, but if you want an interest-free bridge loan and are sure you can pay it back, it’s an option.
+However, if it’s not safely deposited in an IRA when time is up, the IRS will consider it an early distribution and you will be subject to penalties in the full amount.
+This is a risky move and is not generally recommended, but if you want an interest-free bridge loan and are sure you can pay it back, it’s an option.

 Readers, have you ever tapped your retirement funds early for an emergency or one of the reasons above?